-Note that arguments to the static factory method are supplied via constructor-arg elements, exactly the same as if a constructor had actually been used.
+Note that arguments to the static factory method are supplied via <constructor-arg/> elements, exactly the same as if a constructor had actually been used.
 Also, it is important to realize that the type of the class being returned by the factory method does not have to be of the same type as the class which contains the static factory method, although in this example it is.
 An instance (non-static) factory method would be used in an essentially identical fashion (aside from the use of the factory-bean attribute instead of the class attribute), so details will not be discussed here.

 3.3.2.
-Constructor Argument Resolution
+Dependencies and configuration in detail